 With shared web hosting you share all the resources with other customers.
 You can compare it with renting a room and sharing the garden, the entrance, stairs, kitchen, CR etc. with others.
 So shared web hosting is less secure.
-With VPS (virtual private server) the only thing you share is the web server itself.
-All your other resources such as the content of your site or application are completely separated from other customers.
+VPS can be compared with an apartment building where one of the apartments is yours.
+With VPS (virtual private server) the only thing you share is the web server (the building) itself.
+All your other resources such as RAM, processing power and web space are completely separated from other customers.
 This means that others will not be able to affect your resources which makes a VPS a more secure option.
 VPS is also faster than shared hosting plans and offers complete freedom in terms of, among others, operating systems and server configuration.

-What is a good VPS provider in 2021.
+What is the best VPS and shared hosting provider in 2021?

 You have already chosen and registered a domain name.
 Great!
 That’s a good start.
 Then now is time to arrange web hosting.
 But what will you choose?
 Which package should you have?
 It is not always easy to determine what suits you.
 Shared hosting?
 Or a VPS?
+Is VPS hosting faster than shared?
 And what are the differences?

 Shared hosting means sharing a web server with other customers.
 This includes sharing the space, memory and computing capacity of the server.
 So all these customers have influence on the server.
 If there are sites that require a lot of capacity or are hacked, it can affect the performance of other sites on the same server.